Philippines President Duterte sparks outrage with 'misogynist' kiss

 Controversial figure

-The outspoken leader has a history of disparaging remarks about women, notably saying on the campaign trail in 2016 that the rape and murder of an Australian missionary who was visiting a Filipino jail was "a waste" and that he should "have been first" to sexually assault the woman.
+The outspoken leader has a history of disparaging remarks about women, notably saying on the campaign trail in 2016, when he said that the rape and murder of an Australian missionary who was visiting a Filipino jail was "a waste" and that he should "have been first" to sexually assault the woman.
 He later apologized for the remarks.

 At a CNN Philippines town hall event in February that year he admitted that he had three girlfriends and a common-law wife.
 His previous marriage was annulled due to his womanizing, but he denied this meant he objectified women.